divyagogineni99/WordCloudGenerator/README.md

 2. Switch to the Java branch: git checkout java-s3-uploader

-4. Add your AWS access key and secret access key in applications.properties file
+4. Add your AWS access key, secret access key and bucket_name in applications.properties file

 5. Build the project: ./mvnw clean install